paul-wu/interpreter/README.md

 , we add up a tag to reflect the font attribute, which we think is necessary for blog typesetting.

-The whole project are writen in Javascript, we didn't reference any other js libraries except MathJax, since to convert the LaTeX formula to CSS/HTML code is not a trivial job.
+The whole project was writen in Javascript, we didn't reference any other js libraries except MathJax, since to convert the LaTeX formula to CSS/HTML code is not a trivial job.
 Most of our algorithm are recursive, since which is more intuitive for top-down parse method and more robust for the compiler.(But, one of the drawback by using recursive function in javascript is that it may cause 'Maximum call size exceed' issue when the input string been too long.)